 With this tool, businesses can create product catalogs, craft collections, and curate products into themes that tell their brand story.
 To set up your shop, follow instructions on the Instagram website.
 If you need a dose of inspiration for arranging your products, look at Etsy's profile.
 The company not only showcases some of its best products but also gathers the recently viewed items into a separate category.
 This move provides users with easy access to the products they liked.

 The tactics listed above have proven their efficiency for improving a brand’s presence on Instagram, growing a follower base, engaging audiences, and driving sales.
-Looking for more inspiration?
-Read on for several Instagram marketing examples.
+If you're looking for more inspiration, check out this guide to Instagram marketing for eCommerce brands on Insense blog.

 3 Instagram Marketing Ideas and Examples